 The fried mushrooms are fantastic sprinkled with a bit of smoked sea salt, but I took it one step further and used them to top a steaming bowl of soba noodles.
 The tempura adds depth to the broth and while it will loose some of its crispness, the batter soaks up the dashi giving it an effect not unlike the slice of baguette on top of French onion soup.

-- The trick here is to make the broth first, then have the noodles and tempura done at exactly the same time.
-If the tempura sits for more than a minute after coming out of the oil, it will get soggy, if the noodles sit for more than a minute after coming out of the pot they will get soft and clump together.
+The trick here is to make the broth first, then have the noodles and tempura done at exactly the same time.
+If the tempura sits for too long, it will get soggy, if the noodles sit for too long, they will stick together.

 - First make the soup by putting the dashi, mirin, soy sauce and salt in a saucepan and bringing to a boil.
 Keep it warm over low heat.